 The traditional Peruvian clothing and products from slippers to handbags are made of the most radiant and colorful textiles.
 There are a lot of beautiful fabrics for sale in local markets that you can buy such as tablecloths or pillowcases.
 At the moment of leaving Peru, you may already be imagining yourself in the perfect picture that goes according to the fabrics you will buy for your home.

 The Peruvian traditional textile was recognized by the Ministry of Foreign Trade and Tourism (Mincetur), as a source of identity and cultural heritage of the American peoples, and a tribute was paid to the weavers of the Americas who meet in Cusco

 .
-This recognition was given during the Meeting of Weavers of the Americas, which is a space for the exchange of knowledge, experiences and coexistence between weavers and students of textile art in the continent.
+This recognition was given during the Meeting of Weavers of the Americas, which is a space for the exchange of knowledge, experiences, and coexistence between weavers and students of textile art on the continent.

 Perhaps the best way to remember your trip to Peru is by taking a painting to your home so that you can admire it every day.
 Women in their native dresses remain as a good image as the unique landscape of Machu Picchu.
 Visit one of the many galleries or visit one of the many street vendors selling impressions around the Main Square in Cusco.

 Peruvian music is beautiful to listen to and has Andean, Spanish and African influence.
 If you lean towards music, you may want to take a new instrument home.
 Choose from a wooden flute, zampoña composed of 11 wooden pipes, a drum, or play the 10-string charango.